jenkinsci/misc-info-tools-plugin/README.md

 # Precautions when using findJobs(includes,excludes)

-The upstreamJobFinder(includes,excludes) can expose paths to projects your user user does not have access to.
+The findJobs(includes,excludes) can expose paths to projects your user user does not have access to.
 It is recommended that the "authorize-project" plugin be installed and configured to prevent unrestricted access to projects.

 The following considerations should be taken into account when installing this plugin: